mustardamus/lehm-bulvue-extend-vue-common/README.md

   forms.
 - [Request Helper](docs/request-helper.md) - A wrapper for making JSON Ajax requests with Jsonwebtoken Authorization.
+- [Request Mocks](docs/request-mocks.md) - Mocking requests for the Request
+  Helper to build API-endpoints without a backend.
 - [Notifications](docs/notifications.md) - A whole feature set to have app-wide notifications, easily accessible via actions.